- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 9) Storage to securely share files

-As a service provider, changes are high you’ll need your clients to upload all kinds of files, ideally organize them in folders, handle access permissions, and more.
+As a service provider, chances are high you’ll need your clients to upload all kinds of files, ideally organize them in folders, handle access permissions, and more.
 Making sure that the files are safely stored is in itself a huge undertaking, but you also need to pay for storage.
 And depending on your type of service business, it can get really expensive.

 Imagine how much storage a video editing subscription service requires that deals with hundreds of megabytes per uploaded file.
 The easiest solution is to rely on a secure client portal that takes care of your files for you.